adisve/Git-Sorter/README.md

 # Git-Sorter
-Small shell script that sorts git folders into common directory
+Small shell script that sorts git folders into common directory.
+Currently it is only made to work on UNIX based operating systems